techidaily/site-windows11/source/_posts/how-to-address-0x800f0845-failure.md

  And if the SFC doesn't work properly, and can’t repair your system files, you should run the DISM or Deployment Image Servicing and Management tool.
 DISM is a command-line tool that can be used to service and repair Windows images, including those used for Windows Recovery and Windows Setup.

- To know how to run the SFC and DSIM, you can explore our guide on[CHKSDK, SFC, and DISM, and how they work](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) .
+ To know how to run the SFC and DSIM, you can explore our guide on [CHKSDK, SFC, and DISM, and how they work](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) .

  These scans will take a few minutes to run.
 If the 0x800f0845 error was caused by corrupted files, it should have been fixed.
 So try updating Windows again.